 - Medically Unnecessary Pain Prescriptions: No Criminal Charges.

 Dr. Nick Oberheiden knows how to protect medical practices and how to defend medical providers and pharmacies against drug diversion and controlled substances investigations—because, unlike most lawyers, that’s the type of work he does every day.
-He does not take DUI or assault cases, but limits his practice to defending health care providers.
-If you are interested in a free and confidential consultation, you will speak with Nick directly if you call him at (214) 692-2171 from anywhere in the country.
+He does not take DUI or assault cases, but limits his practice to defending healthcare providers.
+If you are interested in a free and confidential consultation, you will speak with Nick directly if you call him at 888-680-1745 from anywhere in the country.
 You can also contact him online.

 Stages and Events of a DEA Opioid Investigation

-The key to a successful case outcome in any health care investigation is to recognize signs of an investigation and to immediately consult with an experienced and qualified attorney to implement effective strategies before the case gets out of control.
+The key to a successful case outcome in any healthcare investigation is to recognize signs of an investigation and to immediately consult with the best DEA defense attorney to implement effective strategies before the case gets out of control.
 Don’t look for a DUI attorney; don’t look for a rape defense attorney—look for an attorney that convinces you with his track record in cases similar or identical to yours.
 The following are signs that your practice may be or actually is under federal investigation.
 In each situation, immediate action is required.

 DEA Patient File Audit.
 The earliest sign that your practice is under investigation is when you receive a request for patient charts either from a commercial insurance carrier or by way of a DEA subpoena.
 The reason this type of audit is meaningful is twofold.
 For one, your practice has been singled out based on some criteria such as a data comparison or a patient complaint.
 For another, an investigation is only as strong as the treatment protocols contained in the patient charts are weak.
 Investigators will look for formalities (e.g. does each file contain a copy of the prescription; how detailed are the notes etc.) Besides those formal requirements, trained investigators and government medical experts will use an audit to evaluate if the prescriptions were medically necessary, in particular prescriptions for those drugs that have a reputation for being “valuable” for drug diversion purposes.

 Indictment.
-Although no official numbers exist, an estimated 200 physicians and pharmacy owners have been charged with opioid related offenses within the last year along.
+Although no official numbers exist, an estimated 200 physicians and pharmacy owners have been charged with opioid-related offenses within the last year alone.
 In the federal criminal justice system, it is the grand jury, a group of 16 to 23 individuals meeting away from and unbeknownst from the public, to determine whom to bring criminal charges against.
 For the grand jury to issue an indictment, the grand jurors must be convinced that there is probable cause that the defendant committed a crime.
 In the context of drug diversion and medically unnecessary prescriptions, criminal charges are based on 21 U.S.C.
 841 (Controlled Substances Act) and 18 U.S.C.
-1347 (Health Care Fraud).
+1347 (Healthcare Fraud).

 Attorney Dr. Nick Oberheiden Has Avoided Jail Time, License Revocations, and Charges in Dozens of DEA Cases